IF YOU OR SOMEONE YOU KNOW IS EXPERIENCING DOMESTIC VIOLENCE, PLEASE CALL OUR 24-HOUR CRISIS & INFORMATION LINE: 303-318-9989.

 - Change the locks on your doors as soon as possible.
 Buy additional locks and safety devices to secure your windows.

-- Discuss a safety plan with your children for when you are not with them.
+- Discuss a safety plan with your children for times when you are not with them.

-- Inform neighbors and your landlord that your partner no longer lives with you and that they should call the police if they see him near your home.
+- Inform neighbors and your landlord that your partner no longer lives with you and that they should call the police if they see your partner near your home.

 Safety With A Protective Order

 - Keep your protective order on you at all times.
-When you change your purse, that should be the first thing that goes in it.
+When you change your wallet or bag, that should be the first thing that goes in it.
 Give a copy to a trusted friend, neighbor or family member.

 - Call the police if your partner breaks the protective order.